Adult & Teen Open Classes

 ACT DEUX: ADULT PERFORMING GROUP

 Donʻt miss this performance opportunity for our adult class students!
-A ballet piece will be choreographed by the Instructor of the class preceding to be presented as a family-friendly, in-studio performance.
+A ballet work, choreographed by the class instructor, will be presented in a family-friendly, in-studio performance.

 Who: Any Adult taking regular Ballet Hawaii Ballet classes.